SealedSaucer/Online-Forever/README.md

 # Online-Forever
-Make your Discord Account Online 24/7!
+Make your Discord Account 24/7 Online!

 ----

-A Code written in Python that helps you to keep your account 24/7.
+A code written in Python that helps you to keep your account 24/7 online.

 The [main.py](https://github.com/SealedSaucer/Online-Forever/blob/main/main.py) is the main file. [keep_alive.py](https://github.com/SealedSaucer/Online-Forever/blob/main/keep_alive.py) prevents your repl from going to sleep.
-(If you have a replit hacker plan, then you can delete [this file](https://github.com/SealedSaucer/Online-Forever/blob/main/keep_alive.py) and paste this code inside the [main.py](https://github.com/SealedSaucer/Online-Forever/blob/main/main.py) file :
+(If you have a replit hacker plan, then you can delete [this file](https://github.com/SealedSaucer/Online-Forever/blob/main/keep_alive.py) and paste this code inside the [main.py](https://github.com/SealedSaucer/Online-Forever/blob/main/main.py) file:

 </br>